gmioannou/cypro/README.md

 # CyPRO
-Collect geolocation events with pictures attachments This project has been developed within the scope of the CyCLOPS Project at the Cyprus University of Technology
+Collect geolocation events with pictures attachments This app has been developed within the scope of the CyCLOPS Project, at the Cyprus University of Technology 02/02/2020

 ## How to deploy
 - npx cap init cypro cy.ac.cut.cypro